JakovTomasic/RitehMaps/README.md

 Before running the project you will need to locally install node_modules.
 To do that, enter the client folder by running `cd client` command from the RitehMaps directory.
 Then enter command `yarn install` and press enter.
 All dependencies should be installed.

+If you are having problems running the `yarn install` command on Windows due to execution policy, follow this [tutorial](https://bobbyhadz.com/blog/yarn-cannot-be-loaded-running-scripts-disabled).

 ## Run

 To start the web application `cd` into the client directory and run `yarn run dev` command.
 The website should be accessible from [http://localhost:3000/](http://localhost:3000/)